athena-labz/athena/README.md

 ![Join Platform Example](images/join-platform.png)

 #### B. Contracts
 So as to achieve objectivity and decentralization, DigiServices' contracts are represented as a Plutus validator script.
-These contracts contain four important components.
+These contracts contain five important components.

 ##### I. Judges
 Judges are essential for the dispute resolution mechanism.
 If unreliable or incompetent mediators are chosen, there is no guarantee of fairness.
 Because of this, they should be chosen in the moment the contract is created by the service provider, who should analyze carefully the options displayed in the main application and only chose judges that either have a good reputation or are known by them to be honest.
 The provider is encouraged to make good choices in order to attract more clients, since they will also verify the mediators, and to ensure honesty.